-At June 30, 2016 and 2015, the Pastoral Center had \$158,153 and \$172,082, respectively, related to the Lay Pension Trust funds held by the Pastoral Center that had not yet been transferred to the Trust.
+At June 30, 2017 and 2016, the Pastoral Center had \$160,817 and \$158,153, respectively, related to the Lay Pension Trust funds held by the Pastoral Center that had not yet been transferred to the Trust.
 The asset and related liability are included in cash and equivalents and due to Lay Pension Trust, respectively, in the accompanying balance sheet.

-At June 30, 2016 and 2015, the Pastoral Center had \$386,779 and \$0, respectively, due to the Priest Pension Trust related to funds held by the Pastoral Center that had not yet been transferred to the Trust.
+At June 30, 2016, the Pastoral Center had \$386,779 due to the Priest Pension Trust related to funds held by the Pastoral Center that had not yet been transferred to the Trust.
 The asset and related liability are included in cash and equivalents and due to Priests' Pension Trust, respectively, in the accompanying balance sheet.
+There was no such amount due at June 30, 2017.

-At June 30, 2016 and 2015, the Lay Pension Trust owed the Pastoral Center \$6,251 and \$6,855, respectively, for administrative expenses.
+At June 30, 2017 and 2016, the Lay Pension Trust owed the Pastoral Center \$12,042 and \$6,251, respectively, for administrative expenses.
 This amount is included in accounts receivable.

-At June 30, 2016 and 2015, the Priests' Pension Trust owed the Pastoral Center \$1,213 and \$5,035, respectively, for administrative expenses.
+At June 30, 2017 and 2016, the Priests' Pension Trust owed the Pastoral Center \$2,851 and \$1,213, respectively, for administrative expenses.
 This amount is included in accounts receivable.